HatchApps/xavier-help/insights.md

 ## Bank Reconciliation

-::: warning Please note:
+::: tip Please note:
-Bank Reconciliation is currently available for Xero clients only.
+Bank Reconciliation refers to clients integrated with Xero.
+For our QBO equivalent, see [Unreconciled Transactions](/insights.html#unreconciled-transactions).
 :::

 Dext Precision uses a combination of Xero's Bank Statement Report data, bank transactions and payments to provide an